-Professional employees who retire from the School District at the highest step of the salary column with at least 10 years of service are entitled to receive medical, dental, and vision benefits from retirement until age 65.
+Professional employees who retire from the School District at the highest step of the salary column with at least 10 years of service are entitled to receive medical, dental, and vision benefits for the earlier of 10 years and member age 65.
 The School District is responsible for a portion of the cost as set by the contract agreement in force at the time of retirement.
 The School District pays the premium for these benefits; however, the retiree must reimburse the School District as follows: